SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The impulsive way to give feedback is telling people how they messed up and what they can improve on.
 But I think you should consciously try to tell people what they got right as well for a few reasons.
 - Freshers often do random genius stuff they weren't taught to do, like weighing sometimes.
 Give them a signal that this is something nice which they should keep doing.
+- If juniors just change their approach constantly, they won't really know what to keep.
 - From the feedback form, something juniors feel is, "I'm working hard in debate everyday but get the same brutal feedback all the time, am I just unable to grow at all?"
+- They're already getting humbled by other factors,
+- "You got so far doing this right, you just need to tweak the last bit of delivery" is quite motivational for someone to hear, balanci